Spider vision

 The eyes of spiders vary significantly in their structure, arrangement, and function.
 They usually have eight, each being a simple eye with a single lens rather than multiple units as in the compound eyes of insects.
 The specific arrangement and structure of the eyes is one of the features used in the identification and classification of different species, genera, and families.
 Most haplogynes have six eyes, although some have eight (Plectreuridae), four (e.g., Tetrablemma) or even two (most Caponiidae).
-In some cave species, there are no eyes at all.
+In some cave species, there are no eyes at all (e.g. Stalita taenaria).
 Sometimes one pair of eyes is better developed than the rest.
 Several families of hunting spiders, such as jumping spiders and wolf spiders, have fair to excellent vision.
 The main pair of eyes in jumping spiders even sees in colour.

 Structure and anatomy

 Spiders' eyes are simple eyes, or ocelli (singular ocellus), meaning their eyes have a single cuticular lens above a simple retina.
 The retina is concave and composed of visual and pigment cells, which lie beneath a cellular vitreous body.